Exercise 2 - Vector data via OGC API - Features

 OWSLib is a Python library to interact with OGC Web Services and supports a number of OGC APIs including OGC API - Features.

 This exercise will be done using a jupyter notebook.
-If you prefer, you can do it using python from the command line (see bellow).
+If you prefer, you can do it using Python from the command line (see bellow).

 Before continuing, make sure you are in the workshop/exercises